microsoft/shadow-realignment-mia/README.md

 bash scripts/train_controlled_randomness.sh configs/cifar10/cnn-large-lr-0.001_e-5.sh 0
 ```

+The results of this experiment will be saved in `experiments/cifar10/controlled_randomness/cnn-large-lr-0.001_e-5` and the estimated storage required is 48M.

 The next three rows are computed from models trained with a learning rate of 0.001 and early stopping patience of 10.
 ```
 bash scripts/train_controlled_randomness.sh configs/cifar10/cnn-large-lr-0.001_e-10.sh 0
 ```

+The results of this experiment will be saved in `experiments/cifar10/controlled_randomness/cnn-large-lr-0.001_e-10` and the estimated storage required is 48M.

 ####  (OPTIONAL) Experiment 8: Misalignment in models trained on different distributions from the CelebA dataset (Table 14 and Figure 2)

 ```
 bash scripts/celeba_train_controlled_randomness.sh
 ```

+The results of this experiment will be saved in `experiments/celeba` and `experiments/celeba-old` and the estimated storage required is 34M and 16M, respectively.

 To compute the weight misalignment scores reported in Table 14, run the same commands as in the script after adding `--experiment=compute_metrics` to them.